MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-pick-items-with-inventory-picks.md

 ## <a name="to-create-an-inventory-pick-from-the-source-document"></a>To create a inventory pick from the source document

-1. In the source document, which can be a sales order, purchase return order, outbound transfer order, or works order, choose the **Create Inventory Put-away/Pick** action.
+1. In the source document, which can be a sales order, purchase return order, outbound transfer order, or production order, choose the **Create Inventory Put-away/Pick** action.
 2. Select the **Create Invt.
 Pick** check box.
 3. Choose the **OK** button.
 A new inventory pick will be created.